nick-shmyrev/dockerized-app/README.md

 Clone this repository & navigate into repo folder.

+Create `.env` file in the root of the project using `example.env` as a template.

 Run `docker-compose up` to build the containers and start the app.

 By default, app will be available at <a href="http://localhost:80">localhost:80</a>.